arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 - `arangod`: The ArangoDB database daemon.
 This server program is intended to run as daemon process and to server the various clients connection to the server via TCP / HTTP.
-See @ref UserManualServerStartStop.
+See @ref FirstStepsServerStartStop.
 - `arango-update`: Used to initialize or update the database.
 - `arangosh`: The ArangoDB shell.
 A client that implements a read-eval-print loop (REPL) and provides functions to access and administrate the ArangoDB server.
-See @ref UserManualShellStartStop.
+See @ref FirstStepsShellStartStop.
 - `arangoimp`: A bulk importer for the ArangoDB server.
   See @ref ImpManual